MiddletonCommunityVoice/services-list/content/emergency-services/walk-in-centre-manchester.md

 WALK-IN-CENTRE, 2nd floor inside Boots the Chemist on Market Street, Manchester.

-The Centre is opperated by GoToDoc.
+The Centre is operated by GoToDoc.
 Open from 8am to 8pm daily.